 What if… the polar bear falls asleep?
 No one had been ready for that.
 “You wanted to be wildlife photographers?
 Well this is it folks,” says the ship’s photographer-in-residence Boomer Jerritt in a sort of shouted whisper so as not to disturb the bear.

 As the mighty hunter drifts in and out of consciousness like a grandmother on a turgid Christmas Day, a sort of madness seems to befall the passengers of the Vavilov.
 Many are photographers with high-end kit, so when the bear looks to the left, dozens of camera shutters flutter like frightened birds.
 A billion megapixels record the moment.
 The bear looks to the right.
 A billion more.
 It yawns again.
-Two billion.
+Another two billion.

 For nine hours this game of cat-without-mouse continues until, having spent the entire day essentially idle, the mother bears walks off into the great cold beyond, two little fluffy heartbreakers following in her white wake.